-The nCamera solution comes with two modes for operating the scene-view camera in Unity: Trackball and Six-Axis.
+The nCamera solution provides two additional modes for operating the scene-view camera in Unity: Trackball & Six-Axis.

 Inspired by Modo’s trackball camera I wrote a Unity solution that overrides Unity’s scene camera rotation when enabled.